Skip to content

 The financial return in the UK often aligns closely with the battery's lifespan, making usage patterns an important consideration.

-If you are unsure whether a battery is right for your home, it can help to compare options alongside solar and EV charging through therenewable services section.
+If you are unsure whether a battery is right for your home, it can help to compare options alongside solar and EV charging through the renewable services section.

-What reduces battery lifespan the most?: Frequent full charge and discharge cycles and high usage tend to reduce lifespan more quickly
+Frequent full charge and discharge cycles, excessive heat, poor installation conditions and consistently deep discharges tend to reduce battery lifespan more quickly than normal residential use.

 Need help right now?

-Talk directly with our team and get instant answers.
+Talk to RoboMo™ and get instant answers.